-Guillermo is Professor of Fire Science at the Department of Mechanical Engineering of Imperial College London and Editor-in-Chief of the journal Fire Technology.
+Guillermo is Professor of Fire Science at the Department of Mechanical Engineering of Imperial College London, and Editor-in-Chief of the journal Fire Technology.
+He is Fellow of the Combustion Institute.

-His research is centred on heat transfer, combustion and fire.
+His research is centred on heat transfer, combustion and fire, by the combination of lab experiments and computer models.
 The purpose of his work is to reduce the worldwide burden of accidental fires and protect people, their property, and the environment.
-His research portfolio is ample, but over the last 15 years he is best known in three areas: 1) how polymers and wood ignite so we can avoid fires from starting; 2) how engineers can design better structures that resist fire; and 3) how wildfires spread and how to fight them.
+His research portfolio is ample, but over the last 20 years he is best known in three areas: 1) how synthetic polymers and wood ignite so we can prevent fires from starting; 2) how modern materials respond to fire so engineers can design better structures; and 3) how wildfires spread so rural communities can be protected.

-He has been featured in international media (e.g. Financial Times, BBC Radio, New York Times).
-He appeared in the 2017 documentaries 'Titanic: the New Evidence' and 'The Great Fire of London: In Real Time'.
+He has been featured in international media (e.g. The Economist, Financial Times, BBC Radio, New York Times).
+He appeared in the TV documentaries 'Titanic: the New Evidence' and 'The Great Fire of London: In Real Time'.

-He was born in Madrid (Spain) and studied Mechanical Engineering at University of California at Berkeley (MSc 2003, PhD 2005), and before than at ICAI Universidad Pontificia Comillas (Ingeniero Industrial, 1999).
-Guillermo joined Imperial College in 2012 from a previous academic position at the School of Engineering of the University of Edinburgh (2006-2012).
+Guillermo was born in Madrid, Spain, and studied Mechanical Engineering at University of California at Berkeley (MSc 2003, PhD 2005), and before than at ICAI Universidad Pontificia de Comillas (Ingeniero Industrial, MEng1999) and University of Texas at Austin (exchange, 1999).
+He joined Imperial College in 2012 from a previous academic position at the School of Engineering of the University of Edinburgh (2006-2012).